Different Ways to Eat in English

 You can also use the expression “much your way through”.

-- We were watching her munching her way through a full bowl of popcorn.
+- We were watching her munch her way through a full bowl of popcorn.

 Nibble

-Nibbling is eating some food such as nuts with small bites.
+Nibbling is eating some food, such as nuts, in small bites.

 - They gave us some nuts to nibble on while watching the football game at the pub.

-- Instead of eating caloric food, you should try nibbling on carrots.
+- Instead of eating high-calorie foods, try nibbling on carrots.

 Nosh